Abul Khair Group: History

 Abul Khair Group was founded in 1953 as a manufacturer of beedi, hand-rolled cigarettes.

-Abul Khair Tobacco Company Limited offered free gifts with their cigarettes in 2009.
+Abul Khair Tobacco Company Limited offered gifts with their cigarettes in 2009.
 This action violated the Narcotics Control Act, 2005, which prohibits the advertising and promotion of tobacco products.

 A mobile court fined the Abul Khair Group for violating Bangladesh Standards and Testing Institution rules by not labeling their milk products with a maximum retail price on 2 February 2010.

 On 16 February 2012, two vessels owned by Abul Khair Group, MV Titu-22 and MV Titu-21, sank off the coast of Kutubdia Lighthouse near the Port of Chittagong after colliding with MV RAMSI.
 They had 26 crew members, of whom seven were lost at sea.

 In May 2011, the Bangladesh Inland Water Transport Authority started an eviction against the Shah Cement factory on the banks of Shitalakkhya in Munshiganj District.
 They sought to demolish two jetties, which they alleged were built illegally.
-The Bangladesh Inland Water Transport Authority were ordered to slow down the drive as Minister of Shipping Shajahan Khan was negotiating with the owners of Abul Khair Group.
+The Bangladesh Inland Water Transport Authority was ordered to slow down the drive as Minister of Shipping Shajahan Khan was negotiating with the owners of Abul Khair Group.
 The drive was suspended after successful negotiations.
 The Department of Environment fined Abul Khair Group 4 million taka for illegally cutting hills in Sitakunda Upazila in July 2012.

 Abul Khair Group has an industrial hub in Sitakunda Upazila in Chittagong District.
 They sought permission from the Board of Investment to secure a loan from a foreign bank to expand their re-rolling plant in Sitakunda in July 2015.

 In January 2018, the Anti-Corruption Commission interrogated three directors of the group on allegations of loan embezzlement and tax dodging.
 Abul Khair Steel was recognized as a Superbrand in September 2018.